 Physical care of the collection and updating of identifications and taxonomy are perpetual tasks in the department.
 In order to improve access to the information our collection holds, we continue to work on getting it into computer-usable form.
 All San Diego County and Baja California specimens are completely databased while staff and volunteers continue to database the remainder of the collection.
 In order to provide mapping tools, specimens must have a latitude and longitude included in the data.
 All specimens that come in the door through the Plant Atlas project already have a locality description and latitude and longitude in the data.
 Many of the historic specimens only have a written locality description, and we are working hard to georeference historic specimens from San Diego County and Baja California.
 In order to increase the potential use of our collections, the SD Herbarium of the Botany Department is a participant in the Consortium of California Herbaria (CCH) and organizer/home of the Baja California Botanical Consortium (BCBC).

-As our knowledge of the county grows, we continue to update the Checklist of the Vascular Plants of San Diego County (here referred to as simply the “Checklist”).
-Currently in print, the fourth edition of the Checklist catalogs all native and naturalized vascular plants known to occur in San Diego County, California, U.S.A.
+This is the fifth edition of the Checklist of the Vascular Plants of San Diego County (here referred to as simply the “Checklist”), which catalogs all native and naturalized vascular plants known to occur in San Diego County, California, U.S.A.
 (Note that "naturalized" refers to non-native plants that grow, persist, and reproduce in natural, non-cultivated habitats.)
-This online version also incorporates updates, corrections, and additions made since the publication of the print version.
-A list of these corrections is included as an appendix on this site.
+Learn more.